 Image Source: mamanadmore.com via Pinterest

 For those of you blessed with the talent of DIY, why not craft your own small Christmas tree?
-This style is perfect for minimalists but also for those who love a bit of woodwork.
+This style is perfect for minimalists and those who love a bit of woodwork.
 Simply construct a triangular frame with smaller dowels in the centre that you can use to hang baubles, tinsel and lighting.
-Christmas trees for small spaces can look as traditional or as abstract as you like, we love the stripped-back, natural style of this Christmas tree shape.
+Christmas trees for small spaces can look as traditional or as abstract as you like.
+We love the stripped-back, natural style of this Christmas tree shape.